Kuura – textile fibre from Finnish forests

 Is the wood raw material used in producing Kuura traceable?

-In 2023, 93 % of all the wood traded by Metsä Group was certified.
+In 2023, 93% of all the wood traded by Metsä Group was certified.
 We know the origin of the wood in all the countries from which we acquire it.
-Kuura fibre is designed to be produced of wood that is sourced only from certified forests.
+Kuura fibre is designed to be produced from wood that is sourced only from certified forests.
 The origin of Kuura's wood raw material is therefore fully traceable, and the information is also available afterwards if necessary.
 Currently, the audit conducted by an external party covers the wood supply chain from the forest to the pulp.
 If the decision to build a Kuura mill is made, official traceability will be extended to cover Kuura fibre as well.
-The implementation of this phase would be simple, as the pulp used for the production of Kuura would be supplied from the neighboring Metsä Group’s bioproduct mill.
+The implementation of this phase would be simple, as the pulp used for the production of Kuura would be supplied from the neighbouring Metsä Group’s bioproduct mill.

 Does the production of Kuura fibre increase the use of Finnish wood?

 Metsä Group has a total of five pulp-producing mills in Finland and Sweden.
-Metsä Group uses approximately half of the pulp currently produced for its own operations and half is sold to various customers.
+Metsä Group uses approximately half of the pulp currently produced for its own operations, and half is sold to various customers.
 The Kuura concept would be one way for Metsä Group to further process the pulp in Finland and therefore to increase the processing value of pulp.
 The industrial production of Kuura fibre would not add pressure to increase the logging levels in Finland.

 Why is Kuura fibre not made from recycled fibre?

-Metsä Group’s primary purpose is the processing of the wood raw-material of our parent company Metsäliitto Cooperative.
+Metsä Group’s primary purpose is the processing of the wood raw material of our parent company, Metsäliitto Cooperative.
 Our main goal is therefore to develop a new method that would enable the further processing of Metsä Group's pulp in Finland.
 We aim to be the most responsible and desirable operator in this segment.
 We believe that there are different cycles in a functioning circular economy.
 Alongside the direct recycling of side streams and used materials, there is also a longer cycle where carbon circulates through carbon dioxide.
 Alongside our main concept, we closely monitor the development of markets and legislation.

 The availability of recycled raw material suitable for textile fibre production is likely to increase in the future.
 Currently, cellulose-containing waste (e.g. cotton textile waste) is mainly imported to Europe from Asia.
 Therefore, it may take until to 2030s before the availability in Europe is at a sufficient level.
 In addition, when comparing the use of fresh fibre and recycled fibre, it is good to examine the life cycle analysis results of different options.
-Although recycling is a desirable thing, it also has its own environmental footprint.
-For example, long transport from Asia and processing recycled fibre into recycled pulp that is suitable as a raw material also causes environmental impacts.
+Although recycling is a desirable thing, it also has its environmental footprint.
+For example, long transport from Asia and processing recycled fibre into recycled pulp that is suitable as a raw material also cause environmental impacts.

 Can Kuura fibre be mixed with recycled fibre?

 Yes.
-Different components are typically mixed with each other either at the yarn production stage (different fibres) or at the fabric production stage (different yarns).
+Different components are typically mixed either at the yarn production stage (different fibres) or the fabric production stage (different yarns).
 This kind of mixing is very common in the textile industry.
 We have experimentally mixed Kuura fibre with recycled synthetic fibre (this was used to make bus seat upholstery fabric) and fibre made from agricultural straw.
 Kuura fibre can therefore also be mixed with recycled fibre.

 Does Kuura fibre solve the problems caused by overconsumption in the textile industry?

 No. The overconsumption problem of the textile industry is a broad and multi-layered phenomenon.
 A single fibre innovation is not a solution to overconsumption.
 However, we believe that the textile industry needs innovations and investments in development at many levels.
 One of them can be Kuura fibre.
-We have invested in the sustainable forest management, for example by adopting the principles of regenerative forestry.
+We have invested in sustainable forest management, for example, by adopting the principles of regenerative forestry.
 The goal of regenerative forestry is to strengthen the state of forest nature verifiably by 2030.
-Find more information about regenerative forestry and it’s practical measures in the forests.
+Find more information about regenerative forestry and its practical measures in the forests.